jnozzi/cocoadev.com/markdown/NSTableViewNotReloadingCorrectly.md

 	[newAuth release];

 and implement     -[[[YourClass insertObject:inAuthorsAtIndex:].
-You might want to go for     -General/[YourClass countOfAuthors] while you're at it, so you can use that where I wrote *foo*.
+You might want to go for     -[YourClass countOfAuthors] while you're at it, so you can use that where I wrote *foo*.

 The issue is that     [_authors addObject:] is to     -[self insertObject:inAuthorsAtIndex:] as     _authors = newArray is to     [self setAuthors:newArray].
 It goes behind the back of the bindings system, and objects which bind to     _authors do not get properly notified.

-Take a look at http://homepage.mac.com/mmalc/General/CocoaExamples/controllers.html if you have not already.
+Take a look at http://homepage.mac.com/mmalc/CocoaExamples/controllers.html if you have not already.
 Mmalc covers this.

 Unrelatedly, Apple reserves the underscore prefix for their own private variables.
 You want to do something different to avoid name collision.

--General/KenFerry
+-KenFerry
 ----
 That did it!
 Thanks a ton!